John Hancock: Growing imperial tensions

 After its victory in the Seven Years' War, the British Empire was deeply in debt.
-Looking for new sources of revenue, the British Parliament sought, for the first time, to directly tax the colonies, beginning with the Sugar Act of 1764.
-The earlier Molasses Act of 1733, a tax on shipments from the West Indies, had produced hardly any revenue because it was widely bypassed by smuggling, which was seen as a victimless crime.
+Looking for new sources of revenue, the British Parliament sought, for the first time, to directly tax the colonies, beginning with the Sugar Act 1764.
+The earlier Molasses Act 1733, a tax on shipments from the West Indies, had produced hardly any revenue because it was widely bypassed by smuggling, which was seen as a victimless crime.
 Not only was there little social stigma attached to smuggling in the colonies, but in port cities where trade was the primary generator of wealth, smuggling enjoyed considerable community support, and it was even possible to obtain insurance against being caught.
 Colonial merchants developed an impressive repertoire of evasive maneuvers to conceal the origin, nationality, routes, and content of their illicit cargoes.
 This included the frequent use of fraudulent paperwork to make the cargo appear legal and authorized.
 And much to the frustration of the British authorities, when seizures did happen local merchants were often able to use sympathetic provincial courts to reclaim confiscated goods and have their cases dismissed.
 For instance, Edward Randolph, the appointed head of customs in New England, brought 36 seizures to trial from 1680 to the end of 1682—and all but two of these were acquitted.
 Alternatively, merchants sometimes took matters into their own hands and stole illicit goods back while impounded.

-The Sugar Act provoked outrage in Boston, where it was widely viewed as a violation of colonial rights.
+The Sugar Act 1764 provoked outrage in Boston, where it was widely viewed as a violation of colonial rights.
 Men such as James Otis and Samuel Adams argued that because the colonists were not represented in Parliament, they could not be taxed by that body; only the colonial assemblies, where the colonists were represented, could levy taxes upon the colonies.
 Hancock was not yet a political activist; however, he criticized the tax for economic, rather than constitutional, reasons.